Cookie Dough Whoopie Pies

 For the Chocolate Cake Cookies

-- In a large large bowl, sift together flour, cocoa, baking soda, baking powder, and salt, then set bowl aside.
+- In a large large bowl, whisk together flour, cocoa, baking soda, baking powder, and salt, then set bowl aside.

 - Keeping speed on medium, add egg, milk, and vanilla extract to bowl.
 Beat until combined.